 The Canon EOS-1D Mark IV is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in October 2009 and is equipped with an APS-H sensor.
 It offers a resolution of 16 megapixel.

-The Canon 1D Mark IV has a Camera Elo of 1869.
+Is the Canon 1D Mark IV a good camera?
+The 1D Mark IV has a Camera Elo of 1816.
 This rating puts the 1D Mark IV among the top 50 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 1D Mark IV also falls among the top 50 percent.
+In terms of its sensor size category (APS cameras), the 1D Mark IV ranks below average.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Canon 1D Mark IV|